freespace/SDHash/Readme.md

 Hashtable Metadata
 ==================

-Since segment address of 0 is used to signal deletion, segment 0 is't used for file storage.
-We exploit this using this segment to allow us to identify a SD card being used as Aethernet hashtable storage, to identify which version of hashtable spec is being followed, and the number of buckets in the event a smaller SD card was bit-for-bit copied to a larger one.
+The first block on the SD card is reserved for hashtable metadata and magic, which allow us to identify a SDHash SD card and to identify which version of hashtable spec is being followed.
+Additionally the number of buckets is also stored in the event a smaller SD card was bit-for-bit copied to a larger one.

 	0xae 'h' 'a' 's' 'h'
 	version  number, e.g. 0x01
-	16bit table size (number of buckets)
+	32bit table size (number of buckets)

 Files Metadata and Hidden Files